A “Not Boring” Approach to Smart Cities

 Petra and her team commit to a theme called “not boring” which emphasizes inclusion and “out-of-the-box” thinking.
 It is what has led to projects like the 5G Bike and the world’s first AI drone delivery.
 They are committed to the “innovative use of information and communication technologies…to open up a broad and inclusive range of opportunities in business creation, knowledge exchange, and social development.”

 Sweden is a world leader in how to approach and execute smart city programs.
 What they are doing is impressive, but how they do it garners even more adoration.
-They prioritize digitalization, modernization and innovation, but always with the spirit of inclusion, acknowledging the “borders must be bridged.”
+They prioritize digitization, modernization and innovation, but always with the spirit of inclusion, acknowledging the “borders must be bridged.”

 I’ve repeatedly lauded smart city success stories from China, Singapore and other top-down governments that set a grand vision and execute flush with capital.
 Sweden accomplishes similar outcomes with a Western approach is perhaps easier for U.S. stakeholders to identify with and hopefully emulate.